Kaley Fountain: Playing career

-Club
+Youth Club

+Warrior Soccer Club and Lonstar Soccer club in Austin, Texas.

 FC Gold Pride

 Fountain was drafted by FC Gold Pride in the second round of the 2010 WPS Draft.
 She played five games for the Pride before signing with the Atlanta Beat for the remainder of the 2010 Women's Professional Soccer season.

 Atlanta Beat

 Fountain signed as a free agent with the Atlanta Beat midway through the 2010 season.
 She made five appearances for the team, starting two of those matches.

 Western New York Flash

 In November 2010, Fountain signed with the Western New York Flash for the 2011 Women's Professional Soccer season.
 With the Western New York Flash, she helped clinch the 2011 WPS Championship.

 Seattle Reign FC

 Fountain was selected by Seattle Reign FC in the 2013 NWSL Supplemental Draft, but decided not to play in the new National Women's Soccer League.

 International

 Fountain has represented the United States at the U-20 and U-23 levels.
 She was a member of the U-20 U.S. Women's National Team that won the 2008 FIFA U-20 Women's World Cup in Chile and played with the U-20 U.S. women's national team during the Pan Am Games in the Summer of 2007.